 Decorative Plastic Trench Grates Exist!

-Ever since the first line of plastic trench drains emerged on the market, homeowners have welcomed the convenience of lightweight, affordable drainage systems.
-Easily purchased and installed, plastic drains bring patio and driveway drainage systems to an accessible level.
+Ever since the first line of plastic trench drains emerged on the market, homeowners and contractors alike, have welcomed the convenience of lightweight and affordable drainage systems.
+Easily purchased and installed, these plastic drains bring patio and in some cases driveway drainage to an accessible level.

 The Mini Channel and Spee-D Channel profile drains feature honeycomb chambers within the wall.
 Spee-D Channel drains (not shown here) have thicker walls to accommodate their greater width, but the basic construction is the same.
 Profile drain grates rest on a lip in the channel body and are screwed into place.